GoGoCom/Micromouse/README.md

 ## Acknowledgments

-I would like to thank to Adam Li of adam2392, Peter Harrison of ukmars and Mack of mms for their contributions.
+I would like to thank to Adam Li of adam2392, Peter Harrison of micromouseonline and Mack of mackorone for their contributions.